 Day 2 - Arrive Tashkent.
 Group transfer to hotel for breakfast.
 Walking tour of old Tashkent.
 Time at leisure.

 On arrival in Tashkent you will be transferred to your hotel where you will have breakfast.
 Tashkent is the capital of Uzbekistan and claims to be the biggest and most cosmopolitan city of Central Asia.
-Although it has been continuously inhabited for over 2,000 years, a massive earthquake in the 1960s levelled the entire city and a modern city was born.
+Although it has been continuously inhabited for over 2,000 years, a massive earthquake in the 1960s levelled most of the city and a modern city was born.
 The city is noted for its tree lined streets, numerous fountains and pleasant parks.

 After breakfast you will be taken on a walking tour of Old Tashkent.
 This will include visits to Chorsu Bazaar, Kukuldash Mosque and Khast Imom.
 Khast Imon is the official religious centre for Muslims in Central Asia and consists of Barak Khan Madrasah (16th century), Tilla Shaykh Mosque (the Osman Koran, believed to be world's oldest Koran, is kept in the library of this mosque) and the mausoleum of Abu Bakr Kaffal Shoshi (a 13-14th century Islamic scholar).